Arthur Melville: Early life and art education

 Arthur Melville was born in Loanhead-of-Guthrie, Forfarshire (now Angus, Scotland) on 10 April 1855.
 The family moved to East Linton, Haddingtonshire (now East Lothian), around the 1860s.
 He took up painting while working as a grocer's apprentice and he attended evening art classes in Edinburgh - his biographer (Agnes E. Mackay who was his niece) indicated that he often walked the eight miles there and back.
 In 1874 he was employed as a bookkeeper in Dalkeith.
 He became a fulltime student at the Royal Scottish Academy School under John Campbell Noble.
 He was also influenced by John Robertson Reid.
-In 1877 he had, at the age of 22, his painting A Cabbage Garden, accepted by the Royal Academy.
+At the age of 22, in 1877, he had his painting, 'A Cabbage Garden', accepted by the Royal Academy.
 Melville sold the painting to James Hunter Annandale, a Lasswade paper manufacturer, and this partially financed the artist's studies in Paris from 1878 to 1880.